 Goodwill -Goodwill is reviewed for impairment annually as of October 31 or more frequently if events or changes in circumstances indicate that it is more likely than not that the fair value of a reporting unit is below its carrying value.
-The annual goodwill impairment test, as of October 31, 2013, was performed based on the fifteen reporting units identified under the Company's previous organization structure prior to the reorganization of the Company's reportable segments in the fourth quarter of 2013 (the "Previous Organization Structure").
+The annual goodwill impairment tests for 2013 and 2012 were performed based on the Company's previous organization structure prior to the reorganization of the Company's reportable segment in the fourth quarter of 2013 (the "Previous Organization Structure").